Acute Necrotizing Ulcerative Gingivitis (ANUG) “Trench Mouth”

 Acute necrotizing ulcerative gingivitis (ANUG) is a rare infectious disease of the gums, affecting <1% of the population.

-This oral disease most commonly occurs in an impaired host immune response.
 For example, a patient undergoing cancer treatment or immunocompromised is more susceptible to ANUG because their body has a limited ability to fight off harmful bacteria and infection.

 ANUG is a severely destructive form of gum disease that’s characterized by distinct signs and symptoms.